Abhaynarayan17/FoodWagon-Food-Delivery-Application/README.md

 Customer Stories:
 1. Customer Registration and Authentication:
-○ As a Customer, I should be able to register, log in, and log out of the application.
+As a Customer, I should be able to register, log in, and log out of the application.
 2. Restaurant Browsing and Menu Viewing:
-○ As a Customer, I should be able to browse a list of available Restaurants.
+As a Customer, I should be able to browse a list of available Restaurants.
-○ As a Customer, I should be able to view the menu items offered by a selected Restaurant, along with details such as price, description, and availability.
+As a Customer, I should be able to view the menu items offered by a selected Restaurant, along with details such as price, description, and availability.

-3. Order Placement:
+4. Order Placement:
-○ As a Customer, I should be able to place an order by selecting items from a Restaurant's menu and proceeding to checkout.
+As a Customer, I should be able to place an order by selecting items from a Restaurant's menu and proceeding to checkout.
-Instructions:

 ● Backend Development:
-○ Develop the backend logic using ASP.NET Core to handle user authentication, menu management, and order management.
+Develop the backend logic using ASP.NET Core to handle user authentication, menu management, and order management.
-○ Design the database schema to manage Restaurants, Customers, menu items, and orders.
+Design the database schema to manage Restaurants, Customers, menu items, and orders.
 Implement stored procedures for these functionalities.

-SLK PreJoining Aug 24
-○ Implement custom exceptions to handle errors such as invalid input during registration or order placement.
+Implement custom exceptions to handle errors such as invalid input during registration or order placement.
-○ Use appropriate design patterns like Repository Pattern and Factory Pattern for organizing data access and business logic.
+Use appropriate design patterns like Repository Pattern and Factory Pattern for organizing data access and business logic.

 ● Frontend Development:
-○ Create responsive web pages for user registration, login, restaurant browsing, menu viewing, and order placement using HTML, CSS, and JavaScript.
+Create responsive web pages for user registration, login, restaurant browsing, menu viewing, and order placement using HTML, CSS, and JavaScript.
-○ Use Angular to implement single-page application features such as routing, components, and services for a smooth user experience.
+Use Angular to implement single-page application features such as routing, components, and services for a smooth user experience.

 ● Testing:
-○ Implement unit tests for user authentication, menu management, and order management functionalities.
+Implement unit tests for user authentication, menu management, and order management functionalities.
-○ Perform UI testing to ensure that the frontend meets design requirements and functions correctly.
+Perform UI testing to ensure that the frontend meets design requirements and functions correctly.

 ● Documentation:
-○ Create a schema diagram for the database tables involved in user management, menu management, and order management.
+Create a schema diagram for the database tables involved in user management, menu management, and order management.
-○ Submit the SQL script for table creation, stored procedures, and any queries executed in this sprint.
+Submit the SQL script for table creation, stored procedures, and any queries executed in this sprint.

 Sprint 2: Order Tracking and Delivery Management Restaurant Stories:
 1. Order Management: